Russell Errett McKelvy

 - Died October 19, 1915 in Omaha, NE USA

-Russ McKelvy was a regular for the 1878 Indianapolis Blues, and then four years later appeared in one game for the 1882 Pittsburgh Alleghenys.
+Russ McKelvy was a regular for the Indianapolis Blues in 1878, and then four years later, in 1882 appeared in one game for the Pittsburgh Alleghenys.
 He is mentioned in the book 19th Century and Black Baseball in Indianapolis, which says that the Blues were previously an amateur team formed in 1876, but the book doesn't say whether McKelvy was on the team in 1876.

 McKelvy had been at Allegheny College from 1873-77 before coming to the Blues in 1878.